lineality/definition_behavior_studies/README.md

 For example task/skill of goal(task) identification is something that is known to be a process that can go wrong, but historical attempts to model this have been conspicuously insufficient (e.g. the comic-tragic extreme stances that 'everyone is always wrong' or 'everyone is always right' are plainly not credible, yet are strangely prominent (e.g. 1970's 'rational' individual and market ideology, and doom-hell-religiosity that labels everything as pejorative (if also passive-agressively, or cynically, denying that it is doing so).

-Goal-Articulation is a skill/task that famously can go awry, from genie-in-the-lamp 'wished for the wrong thing over and over' stories to Dumbledore's "The trouble is, humans do have a knack of choosing precisely those things that are worst for them," to the general sun-moth-cargo-cult-fireworks-delight behavior of essentially worshiping the last-largest explosion, believing that it has caused and created everything, and that it is the only way to run everything: not the best administrative strategy for managing project areas, but it seems to be at least a mammalian stubbornly default perception.
+Goal-Articulation is a skill/task that famously can go awry, from genie-in-the-lamp 'wished for the wrong thing over and over' stories to Dumbledore's "The trouble is, humans do have a knack of choosing precisely those things that are worst for them," to the general sun-moth-cargo-cult-fireworks-delight behavior of essentially worshiping the last-largest explosion, believing that it has caused and created everything, and that it is the only way to run everything: not the best administrative strategy for managing project areas, but it seems to be a stubbornly default mammalian perception.

 To be a bit more concrete: Vague perception-abstractions of 'power and greatness' tend to follow a Heike-Monogatari cycle, which arguably is also the plot of one of the oldest known stories, Gilgamesh: a strong-man picks the wrong goal, gets really pumped up believing he 'solved the universe' (being fooled by illusions, tricked by misunderstanding causality based on reified entertainment stimulation in the short term) and in the long term everything falls apart because he was was wrong, disconnected from reality, delusional, and his actions had real consequences that he was too short sighted and unskilled to understand.